reflexionhealth/endless/README.md

 These have impact on endless by potentially not letting the parent process die until all connections are handled/finished.

-### Hammer Time
+### ShutdownTimeout

-To deal with hanging requests on the parent after restarting endless will *hammer* the parent 60 seconds after receiving the shutdown signal from the forked child process.
-When hammered still running requests get terminated.
+To deal with hanging requests on the parent, the parent server will exit the main loop 60 seconds after receiving the shutdown signal from the forked child process.
+Still running requests are terminated on exit.
 This behaviour can be controlled by another exported variable:

-    DefaultHammerTime time.Duration
+    DefaultShutdownTimeout time.Duration

 The default is 60 seconds.
-When set to `-1` `hammerTime()` is not invoked automatically.
+When set to `-1` requests will not be terminated, instead relying on the Read and Write timeouts.

 ## Usage